 The Policy will have a significant positive impact regarding well-designed new development in both the Other Villages and the Countryside as defined in the Local Plan.
-There will also be minor positive impacts on housing delivery in such areas including affordable homes,
+There will also be minor positive impacts on housing delivery in such areas including affordable homes, sustaining the rural economy, providing equitable access to community facilities and also new open space creation.
+There will be 'no impact' on flood risk in line with the Policy's requirement that design should contribute to mitigating impacts on flooding related to the proposal.

 The Alternative (OV1)1 will have uncertain impacts on all relevant assessment criteria.
-This is related to the previous policy not distinguishing between other villages and the countryside, with the more restrictive approach pf the latter adopted.
+This is related to the previous policy not distinguishing between other villages and the countryside, with the more restrictive approach of the latter adopted.
 This would not ensure any positive development implications in the other villages and would arguable not be compliant with the NPPF's presumption in favour of sustainable development.